baiyu-dev/aio-gui-template/README.md

-# renpy-premium-template
+# renpy-all-in-one-gui-template
 A WIP project for creating a new base template for Ren'Py games that has commonly requested features.

+Currently includes the following:
-Currently only has the separated History Screen code.
+-Separated History Screen

-Screens that are planned to be added are:
 - Extras
--- CG Gallery
+-- Image Galleries
 -- Music Room
 -- Author's Notes
 -- Scene Replay Gallery

+Screens/Features that are planned to be added are:
 -- Completion/Total Read/Acheivements
+-- Accessibility Preferences